 Victor joined Transense in 2001 as a Chief Scientist after acting as a consultant for the Company for two years while working as a Senior Lecturer in RF Circuit Design and Communications at Oxford Brookes University.
 Prior to taking the position at Oxford Brookes in 1996, he worked as an Associate Professor at Moscow Power Engineering Institute (Technical University) and was a visiting scientist at Catholic University of Leuven (Belgium) and Oxford University.
 He has got his PhD degree in RF Engineering and SAW design in 1983.
 He is an author of more than 110 research publications, 24 patents and 4 patent applications.
 During his career started in 1978, he led several R&D projects for various industries in the field of SAW RF signal processing and SAW physical sensors.

 After various successful sales and managerial roles, Robert joined Transense in 2010 as a sales assistant, learning the Translogik technology and broadening its client base.
-Robert led the successful growth of the original TLG1 product and now as the Translogik sales manager is managing the Translogik division and leading the growth of the new TLGX range.
+Robert led the successful growth of the original TLG1 product and now as the Commercial Director (Translogik) is managing the Translogik division and leading the growth of the new TLGX range.